 700 miles round trip is the distance from my home in Aliso Viejo to Mammoth Lakes.
 From the ocean to the desert to the mountains, you see it all on this journey.
 Desolate desert roads and mammoth mountains make for extremely varied terrain.
-During the adventure, we test drove a 2017 Kia Sorento thanks to DriveShop and Kia.
+During the adventure, we test drove a 2017 Kia Sorento.
 Come along for the ride and we’ll show you the diversity of spring in California.

 We packed the 2017 Kia Sorento and headed toward highway 395.
 The last time I’d driven through that area it was a barren desert with minimal vegetation and no water.
 The drought was obvious along the 395.
 This time, though, color and life appeared alongside the road.
 Yellow flowers filled the fields and purple ones lined the roads.
 Lush green bushes covered the mountainside and it felt like I was driving in another state.
 The recent rain was evident all around.